wachsmanadam/odin_reader/notes.md

+## 20251028

+We've got output!
+And while, structurally, it's fairly jacked up, the extracted text itself has fewer problems than I expected.
+The hierarchy isn't working and text from the title block is getting repeated under title text (luckily the example has multiple lines so it's a more obvious bug).
+Also the Tiers attribute is getting subsumed into the attribute above it, may just do a hardcoded patch clause to fix that one honestly.

 ## 20251020

 It occurs to me that having multiple levels of hierarchy in output isn't that useful and is a pain, so instead I'm just outputting to OrderedDict so that one can just inference that adjacent sections may relate to each other.
 Oh now I remember it's because there's multiple cases of key collision if I had everything flat.